emipizana/Emiliano_Portfolio/README.md

 ## Conclusion

-Finally using the test data, the accuracy of both models were:
+Finally using the test data, the accuracy of both models were:<br>
-ResNet50: .5714
+ResNet50: .5714<br>
-VGG16: .9857
+VGG16: .9857<br>
 We can conclude that the Neural Network VGG16 was much better!!